Want the perfect workout program?

 Note:

 After the 12th week.
-Don’t just go back into a calorie surplus and start eating whatever you want.
-That is, unless you want to just blow right back up and get all that fat back.
+Don’t just go back into a calorie surplus and start eating whatever you want, or you will very quickly re-grain all of the fat you just lost.

 After your cut, ideally you should do a maintenance period that lasts around 2-4 weeks.
 Simply eat at maintenance for a while and let your body get used to it.
 After cutting, even maintenance will feel great.
 When you finish your maintenance period, you can begin to gradually increase your calories.